Stripe Payment

 You can now customize the stripe card design using these steps.

-You need to visit this link , where you will get design codes of stripe to build custom payment forms on the web.
+You need to visit this link, where you will get the design codes for Stripe to build custom payment forms on the web.

-However, the codes are in JavaScript library.
+However, the codes are in the JavaScript library.
 You need to convert it to PHP.
-And also you need to send the PHP code through Array function.
+And you also need to send the PHP code through the Array function.

 Here is the code,